w4po/ExplorerTabUtility/README.md

 - **Auto update**: Automatically check for updates on startup to ensure you're always using the latest version
 - **I have theme issues**: Use an alternative window hiding method that preserves your custom File Explorer theme.
 Enable this if you experience theme-related issues
-- **Save closed windows**: Save recently closed windows when exiting the application and restore them on the next startup, allowing you to continue where you left off
+- **Save closed history**: Save recently closed windows for reopening later (ReopenClosed, Tab Search)
+- **Restore previous windows**: Restore previously opened windows after restart or crash
 - **Hide tray icon**: Hide the system tray icon for a cleaner taskbar experience.
   * You must first configure a hotkey with the `ToggleVisibility` action before enabling this option